gilinamcbride/e-commerce-backend/README.md

 ## Description

-This application is the back end for an e-commerce site using Express.js API and Sequelize to interact with a MySQL database.
+This application is the back end for an e-commerce site using Express.js API and Sequelize to interact with a MySQL database, shown through a video walkthrough using Insomnia.

 ## Usage